shernee/01_cmpe255/README.md

 The third method is using Apache Beam to create pipelines.
 The Colab code presets a small sample of how data can be transformed to gain insights using Apache Beam.

 Available in the [Exploratory_Data_Analysis folder](https://github.com/shernee/01_cmpe255/tree/master/Exploratory_Data_Analysis)

+### Project 5

+Illustration of different methods for
+- Data scaling/normalization
+- Data portability
+- Feature subset selection
+- Data imputation
+- Dimensionality reduction

+Illustration of feature subset selection using FeatureWiz

+Illustration of End to end ML using Databricks (screenshots in Databricks_ML.docx file)